scidsg/hushline-docs/src/usage/sending.md

 # Sending Messages

-For someone in your community to send you a Hush Line message, they just need to go to one of your addresses.
+For someone in your community to send you a Hush Line message, they just need to go to one of your addresses and enter their message.

 ## 1. Tor